Pernambuco: Portuguese settlement

-Shortly after the success in dislodging the French from Pernambuco's northern border with Itamaricá the Portuguese began to settle Brazil.
+Shortly after the success in dislodging the French from Pernambuco's northern border with Itamaracá the Portuguese began to settle Brazil.
 King John III of Portugal created the Hereditary Captaincies in 1534, Pernambuco was granted to Duarte Coelho, who arrived in Nova Lusitânia (or "New Lusitania") in 1535.
 Duarte directed military actions against the French-allied Caetés Indians and upon their defeat in 1537 established a settlement at the site of a former Marin Indian village, henceforth known as Olinda, as well as another village at Igarassu.
 Under his leadership sugar soon replaced Brazilwood as Pernambuco's most profitable export.
 Due to the cultivation of sugar and cotton, Pernambuco was one of the few prosperous captaincies (the other notable one being São Vicente).

 Slavery

 In addition to requiring a lot of capital investment, refining sugar in the 16th century also required a vast amount of labor.
 Brazilian Indians were very useful to the Portuguese; both free Indians and enslaved Indians performed many useful services for the Portuguese settlers.
 This included helping with building Engenhos.
 However, Brazilian Indian culture was not well suited to the operation of sugar engenhos.
 Indian culture was not oriented to wealth accumulation.
 Stuart Schwartz expressed it, "Once a man had enough to eat and a few new tools and weapons, why should he want or work for more."

 While the sugar industry relied at first on the labor of indigenous peoples, especially the Tupis and Tapuyas, high mortality and economic growth led to the importation of enslaved Africans from the late 17th century onward.
 Some of these slaves escaped the sugar-producing coastal regions and formed independent inland communities called mocambos, including Palmares.